Postage stamps and postal history of Slovakia: Austria-Hungary

 Before 1918, the territory of modern Slovakia was part of the Kingdom of Hungary within the Austro-Hungarian Empire.
 Stamps of the Kingdom of Hungary were in use.

 Czechoslovak Republic

 After World War I and the dissolution of the Austro-Hungarian Empire, Slovakia and the regions of Bohemia, Moravia, and Carpathian Ruthenia formed the Czechoslovak Republic.
 From 1918 to 1939, stamps of the Czechoslovak Republic inscribed either Česko-Slovensko or Československo were used in Slovakia.

 World War II

 Between 1939 and 1945, the Slovak Republic, a client state of Nazi Germany, issued stamps inscribed Slovensko.

 Post war

 After World War II, Slovakia was again part of the re-established Czechoslovakia from 1945 to 1992.
-Czechoslovakian stamps inscribed Československo were used during that time.
+Czechoslovak stamps inscribed Československo were used during that time.

-The Slovak Republic
+Slovak Republic

 From 1 January 1993, Slovakia became independent after splitting from the Czech Republic and stamps were issued from that date inscribed Slovensko.
 Stamps of the former Czechoslovakia continued to be valid until 30 September 1993.